maheshlakkam/microservices-apps/README.md

-# Microservice POC using Spring Cloud and Dockers
+# Microservices using Spring Cloud and Dockers
 *************************************************

 Follow below instructions to create docker images and containers.